harsh-quare/pinpoint.io/README.md

 - Allow location access.
 - You’ll see live location markers update in real-time.

+## Future Scope – Productized Use Cases

+This project is designed as a foundation for real-world applications.
+With incremental development, pinpoint.io can evolve into:

+- **Fleet & Logistics Tracking**
+  Track delivery vans, cabs, or service agents in real-time.
+Admin dashboards with live monitoring, historical trip data, and performance analytics.

+- **Live Trip Sharing (Consumer Use Case)**
+  Allow users to share their journey link (like Uber/Ola).
+Friends or family can follow progress securely, with auto-expiring links for privacy.

+- **Group/Team Location Sharing**
+  For treks, marathons, or events — multiple users can join a “room” and see each other’s positions on a shared map in real-time.

+- **Privacy-First Location Sharing**
+  Add end-to-end encryption for location streams, temporary session-based sharing, and granular control over visibility.

 ## Contribution
 - Fork this repo
 - Create a new branch (feature-xyz)